cwfparsonson/cwfparsonson.github.io/_projects/7-network_traffic_generation_tool.md

 <br/><br/>
 In the below example, all the characteristic distributions needed to describe machine learning job/computation graph demands in data centres are shaped with the tool using information from the literature.
 Then an example of how the traffic demand back-end module can be imported and configured to adopt the shaped attributes is shown.
 This is then integrated with a demo simulation environment in which an agent interacts with the data centre network and learns to schedule machine learning job graphs following an OpenAI Gym reinforcement learning framework.
 I hope to open-access both the traffic generation tool and the data centre reinforcement learning environment soon.

+<br/><br/>
+**N.B.
+If users wish to, rather than using the back-end traffic demand module to adopt the shaped distributions, they can export the distribution probability mass functions and/or the raw random variable data sampled from the shaped distributions as a .csv file.
+This can then be imported into their own simulations/scripts.**

 </div>